 American Agricultural Economics Association, Association of Environmental and Resource Economists.

 The Value of the Reservoir Services Gained with Soil Conservation.
 With Leroy Hansen.
-Land Economics
+Land Economics, August 2007.

 Designing a Contingent-Valuation Study to Estimate the Benefits of the Conservation Reserve Program on Grassland Bird Populations, with Kevin Boyle and Mary Ahearn.
 In Contingent Valuation Handbook, editors Anna Alberini and James Kahn, Edward Elgar Press.
 2006.

 Balancing the Multiple Objectives of Conservation Programs.
 With Andrea Cattaneo, Cynthia Nickerson, and Christina Myers.
-USDA/ERS Economics Research Report #19.
-May 2006
+USDA/ERS Economic Research Report #19.
+May 2006.

 USDA Land Retirement Programs: Status, History, and Trends.
 Chapter 5.2 in Agricultural Resources and Environmental Indicators, 2006 Edition.
 ERS/USDA.
 August 2006.